rachanaaj47-code/Memory-Game-Arduino-/README.md

 If wrong → LCD shows “Game Over” and LEDs flash.

-Survive all 50 levels to win 🎉
+Survive all 20 levels to win 🎉

-📸 Demo

-(Insert images or GIFs of your game in action here)

 🔧 Circuit Diagram

-(Optional: Add a Fritzing diagram or wiring schematic)

 LEDs → Pins 8, 9, 10, 11